Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Following the phenomenal success of Woolies interactive TV service... its very own website: www.woolworths.co.uk.
 The site will allow internet users to choose from around 350 products including toys, gifts and top titles from the Woolies entertainment section.
 "The website willl allow customers to reach their best loved retailer in yet another way" said head of complementary channels, Jill Arch..

-The Woolworths Direct team exeeded all of the goals that e-Kingfisher set for them.
+The Woolworths Direct team exceeded all of the goals set by e-Kingfisher.
 They were considered a role model for others, taking risks and making some mistakes, but learning and growing very rapidly.
 Everything appeared ready to exploit the new capabilities and drive ahead in the Third Millennium.
 But events intervened.
 When Kingfisher announced its break-up plans and appointed Gerald Corbett to head the demerged Woolworths Group, one of his first pronouncements was that the new channels operation was flawed and should be shut down.
 All of the assets were written off in an eye-watering £15 million exceptional item in the 2001/2 accounts.
 Three years later the Group CEO Trevor Bish-Jones started the circle again, and invested an even larger amount, to launch of the Big Red Book.